aasthadua123/gridnet/README.md

 ## Introduction

-> This is a social networking framework designed from the ground-up using node, mongo and the front end is designed in Angular 6.
+> This is a social networking setup designed from scratch using node for processing, mongo for the database, middleware http handling with expressJS and the front end is designed with bootstrap in Angular 6.

 ## Commands

-> start -> Start the server in development mode.
-Args can be testing and production.
+> start | Possible args : "testing", "development" (default), "production"

 ## Installation and Running